BarbWire-1/geometrix/README.md

 # geometrix
 A totally useless playfile to create regular polygons in Fitbit OS\
-trying to get an idea how to structure using interfaces/classes/types
+trying to get an idea how to structure using interfaces/classes/types\
+Aim was not to build on the existing Elements' prototypechain, bu create own types.
 ## work in progress